awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-two-way-sms.md

 **Features Used**
 This tutorial includes usage examples for the following Amazon Pinpoint features:
 + Sending transactional SMS messages
-+ Obtaining information about phone numbers by using phone number validation\.
++ Obtaining information about phone numbers by using phone number validation
 + Receiving incoming SMS messages by using two\-way SMS messaging
 + Creating dynamic segments
 + Creating campaigns